mjskay/ggdist/README.md

 ### Posterior prediction and complex custom plots

 The tidy data format returned by `spread_samples` also facilitates additional computation on parameters followed by the construction of more complex custom plots.
-For example, we can generate posterior predictions easily, and use the `.prob` argument (passed intervally to `mean_qi`) to generate any number of intervals from the posterior predictions, then plot them alongside parameter estimates and the data:
+For example, we can generate posterior predictions easily, and use the `.prob` argument (passed internally to `median_qi`) to generate any number of intervals from the posterior predictions, then plot them alongside parameter estimates and the data:

 ``` r
 m %>%